 Calculate your needs based on the energy usage of your essential devices and the maximum output your sources can generate.
 This prevents underestimating or oversizing your battery bank, ensuring optimal power availability.

-3. Generators for Redundancy
+3. Generators for an Independent Energy System

 4. Control and Monitoring Systems

-Steps to Build Off Grid
+Steps to Build a Self-Sufficient Off-Grid Power Grid

 1. Site Assessment